aspecto-io/malabi/README.md

 ## Why should you care about Malabi
 Most distributed apps developers choose to have some kind of black box test (API, integration, end to end, UI, you name it 😎).

-Black box test create real network activity which is instrumentated by OpenTelemetry (which you should have regardless to Malabi).
+Black box test create real network activity which is instrumented by OpenTelemetry (which you should have regardless to Malabi).

 Imagine that you can take any existing black box test and validate any backend activity created by it.